pbattican/jck/RULES.md

 * Puppets and allies must be called into player wars immediately.
 Players have to accept when called into a player war
 * Faction members may join AI/rebellion wars at their discretion. (eg. IRA uprising against **Union of Britain**, Revolts in **National France** etc)
-* Puppets are played at the overlords discretion.
-* Puppets must attempt to remain loyal to their overlord (exception: **Dutch East Indies** / **Insulindia** and **Patagonia Workers Front**)
 * A player must take tiles where Volunteers arrive (usually ports, such as Philadelphia / New York for CSA)
 * Deleting factories is not allowed except when at maximum factory-capacity.
 * Factory boosting is not allowed (eg. mass licensing tech/ mass buying resources you don’t need)
 * Factory tradeback is allowed (example: sending 2 civs back when someone trades 16 steel from you)
 * You may only license tech from / to other members of your faction or the **Legation Cities**
 * If you die as a civil war nation, you may not play another nation within the same civil war
-* If a player is subbing for an important minor, their initial nation is considered to have a player for the rest of the session for rules purposes.

 ## <span style="text-decoration:underline;">Exploits</span> - Non-exhaustive list
 <span style="text-decoration:underline;">Exploits are not allowed</span> - the only one that is allowed is field marshall frontlines